BLOG OVERVIEW

 What the Job Actually Covers

 YouTube strategy covers research, competitive analysis, topic ideation, packaging (titles and thumbnails), scripting direction, analytics, and connecting all of it to business outcomes.
 In a given week, a strategist might be deep in a retention curve trying to understand why viewers drop off at the two-minute mark, reviewing thumbnail options against CTR data, briefing a scriptwriter on hook structure, and presenting monthly performance to a CMO.
+We've written a detailed breakdown of the day-to-day in What Does a YouTube Strategist Actually Do? if you want to go deeper on the mechanics before reading on.

 Two Careers in YouTube Strategy